Same-sex marriage in Germany: Public opinion

-In December 2006, a poll conducted by Angus-Reid Global Monitor, seeking public attitudes on economic, political, and social issues for member states of the European Union, found that Germany ranked seventh supporting same-sex marriage with 52% popular support.
+The 2006 Eurobarometer, seeking public attitudes on economic, political, and social issues for member states of the European Union, found that Germany ranked seventh supporting same-sex marriage with 52% popular support.
 German support for same-sex marriage was above the European Union average of 44%.

 In January 2013, a poll conducted by YouGov found that German support for same-sex marriage was 66%, with 24% opposed and 10% undecided.
 Support for adoption by same-sex couples was 59%, with 31% opposed and 11% undecided.
 A survey conducted the following month by RTL Television and Stern magazine found that 74% of Germans were supportive of same-sex marriage, with 23% against.
 Support was recorded to be strongest among Green and Social Democratic (SPD) voters, but even among voters of Chancellor Angela Merkel's governing Christian Democrats (CDU) almost two-thirds were in favour.
 A May 2013 Ipsos poll found that 67% of respondents were in favour of same-sex marriage and another 12% supported other forms of recognition for same-sex couples.
 A poll conducted that same month by Ifop showed that 74% of Germans supported allowing same-sex couples to marry and adopt children.

 According to an October 2013 poll by TNS Emnid, 70% supported full legal equality of registered partnerships and marriage.

 According to a May 2015 poll by YouGov, 65% of Germans supported same-sex marriage (by party: 57% of CDU/CSU voters, 79% of SPD voters, 68% of The Left voters and 94% of Green voters), while 28% opposed allowing same-sex couples to marry and 7% were undecided.
 Support rose to 75% among 18–24-year-olds, but fell to 60% among those aged 55 and over.
 By religion, support was 64% among Catholics and 63% among Protestants.
 Support for adoption by same-sex couples was 57%, with 35% opposed and 8% undecided.
 The 2015 Eurobarometer found that 66% of Germans thought same-sex marriage should be allowed throughout Europe, while 29% were opposed.